China's economy grows still-weak 4.8% in January-March

 The agency that runs the Shanghai port says operations are normal.
 But companies say the volume of cargo it handles has fallen.

-Other cities affected by suspensions of access include Tianjin, a port and petrochemical center east of Beijing; Shenzhen, a finance and tech center near Hong Kong, and the manufacturing centers of Changchun and Jilin in the northeast.
-Smaller cities also have suspended access, closed businesses, ordered residents to stay at home or imposed other controls.
+Authorities also suspended access to Tianjin, a port and petrochemical center east of Beijing, and Shenzhen, a finance and tech hub near Hong Kong.
+Other cities have closed businesses, told residents to stay home if possible or imposed limits on movement.

-China rebounded quickly from the pandemic in 2020, but activity weakened last year as tighter controls on borrowing by real estate developers hit construction, which supports millions of jobs.
-That made consumers nervous about spending and investors anxious about possible defaults by developers.
+China rebounded quickly from the pandemic in 2020, but activity weakened as tighter controls on borrowing by real estate developers hit construction, which supports millions of jobs.

-Investors are waiting to see what happens to one of China’s biggest developers, Evergrande Group, which has struggled since last year to avoid defaulting on $310 billion owed to banks and bondholders.
+Investors are waiting to see what happens to one of China’s biggest developers, Evergrande Group.
+It has struggled since last year to avoid defaulting on $310 billion owed to banks and bondholders.

-Smaller developers have collapsed or defaulted on debts after Beijing reduced the amount of borrowed money they can use.

-Chinese officials have tried to reassure investors, saying the impact on lending markets and the economy can be contained.
-Economists say a potential Evergrande default should have little effect on global financial markets.

 ———